2010 Pro Bowl: Broadcasting

 ESPN aired the game instead of CBS, which aired the 52nd Grammy Awards that evening.
+Play-by-play announcer Mike Tirico and analysts Ron Jaworski and Jon Gruden called the game.

 The game was the first Pro Bowl to be legally broadcast on internet radio.
 As part of a catch in the league's broadcast contracts, the Pro Bowl has, to this point, never been broadcast on the NFL's FieldPass system due to it being broadcast exclusively by Westwood One.
 The NFL had negotiated internet broadcast rights with all 32 of its teams, but never did so with Westwood One (since it was seen as redundant); since none of the 32 teams actually play in the Pro Bowl, FieldPass did not hold rights.
 When contracts were renegotiated in 2009, Westwood One's broadcasts were added to FieldPass, and along with it, play-by-play of the Pro Bowl.
 The Sports USA Radio Network provided the commentary for Westwood One, with SUSA's Larry Kahn on play-by-play and Dan Fouts sharing color commentary with Westwood One's Boomer Esiason.